samirosman/squircleart.github.io/_posts/2017-2-11-the-essense-of-animation-nodes-execution.md

 This option run the node tree when ever you change a value inside a node manually.
 If you plugged the time info node to one of the inputs and played the animation the node tree won't update because you have to manually edit the inputs.

-And this is also probably why you should enable it after disabling **Always** because it is probable that you will need AN to update everytime you change a value in the node tree.
+And this is also probably why you should enable it after disabling **Always** because it is probable that you will need AN to update every time you change a value in the node tree.

 ![Property Changed](/images/the-essence-of-animation-nodes-the-system/property-changed.gif  "Property Changed")

-Notice how the node tree run whenever I chnage a value.
+Notice how the node tree run whenever I change a value.

 ### Triggers: